KonstantinosIoannidis/konstantinosioannidis.github.io/_pages/research.md

 <ul>
     <li>
         <a href="/research/mig">
-        <b>How general equilibrium in markets with indivisible goods obtains at the cost of computational complexity</b></a>
+        <b>How computational complexity can restore general equilibrium in markets with indivisible goods</b></a>
         <i>Draft under preparation</i>
         (with Peter Bossaerts, Robert Woods, Nitin Yadav)
     </li>